kcomalley14/pandas-challenge/README.md

 # pandas-challenge
 ## PyCitySchools
-The data analyzed in this repository includes both school and student data from two documents, which were able to be merged by 'school_name' into a larger document.
-Combining the two .csv files allows groupings of school names and individual students, where the latter comes from a much longer file.
+The data analyzed in this repository includes both school and student data from two smaller documents, which were able to be merged by 'school_name' into a single, updated document.
+By using pandas in Jupyter Notebook, I was able to create multiple dataframes that help analyze the data by different factors present:
+* School Summary
+    (add chart)
+* Top Performing Schools (% Overall Passing)
+    (add chart)
+* Worst Performing Schools (% Overall Passing)
+    (add chart)
+* Math Scores by Grade
+    (add chart)
+* Reading Scores by Grade
+    (add chart)
+* Scores By School Spending
+    (add chart)